 No6: Give way – If there is a faster rider behind you, find a safe place to let them pass.
 Shortcuts are not permitted.

 No8: Disqualifications & Penalties - Riders may be disqualified at the discretion of the organisers for any one or more of the following reasons including, but not limited to: Riding at any point on any stage without a helmet, bad sportsmanship or malicious behaviour and/or damaging the environment.

 No9: Membership of AMREF - the Flying Doctor - is highly recommended.
 Any medical costs, apart from Tropic Air pick up, must be covered by the participant, as part of the signed disclaimer.

 No10: Attach you bike number to the FRONT of your bike and do not swap bikes.

 Please check your race map and colour.
-Critical junctions are manned by marshals wearing Pelican high-vis vests, minor junctions are marked with signs and/or white chalk arrows, white chalk blobs or tape to guide you.
-There is a motorcycle route opener, motorcycle roving monitors and a sweeper vehicle with a medic.
+Critical junctions are manned by marshals wearing high-vis vests, minor junctions are marked with signs and/or white chalk arrows, white chalk blobs or tape to guide you.
+There are motorcycle route openers, motorcycle roving monitors and a sweeper vehicle with a medic.

 Beware of traffic on public roads, especially at the crossing of the main tarmac road @ Kisima.

 BE CONSTANTLY ALERT FOR WILD ANIMALS ESPECIALLY ELEPHANTS, RHINO AND BUFFALO WHICH ARE EVERYWHERE.